Today's admission times: from 11:00 a.m. to 8:00 p.m.

 Boat Depth of Destruction: 600 meters

-The control center is still inside the pressure hull.
-The technology was extremely functional, extremely robust and was probably state-of-the-art at the time of the “Cold War”.
-In front is the steering position, the seat of the commander and the helmsman or helmsman.
-They controlled the speed and the depth.
-The telephone exchange, which connected the bridge with the entire boat for communications, and the engine telegraphs which are connected to the engine room, are located in the central office.
+The command center is still located inside the submarine's pressure hull.
+The technology was extremely functional, highly robust and probably state-of-the-art at the time of the “Cold War”.
+At the front are the steering positions and the seats of the commander and helmsman.
+They controlled the speed and diving depth.
+The telephone exchange, which connects the bridge with the entire U-boat in terms of communications and the engine telegraphs, which are connected to the engine room, are located in the control center.

-Was e.g. preselected on the bridge which speed is required, a bell sounded.
-As soon as the engine room had received the order, the order was confirmed from there, both pointers were then congruent again and the acoustic and optical signal went out.
-In the back of the bridge is the map room and in the corridor the electrical control and control panel.
+If, for example, the desired speed of the U-boat was preselected on the bridge, a bell signal sounded.
+As soon as the engine room had received and confirmed the order, both pointers were aligned again, and the acoustic and visual signal went out.
+The map room is located at the back of the bridge and the submarine's electrical control and control panel is in the corridor.

 Section IV – Accommodations and Aggregate rooms